-Following the end of the year, the Compensation Committee reviewed the performance of the Company and executive management against these goals.
-In order to do so, they received from management a detailed accounting of the company's achievements in the areas of research and development, business development, and corporate operations.
-They discussed these accomplishments with Dr. Sabzevari and, subsequently, with members of the Board and its compensation consultant.
-Based on the significant accomplishments of the company under Dr. Sabzevari's first year of leadership, the Compensation Committee recommended to the Board the approval of a performance bonus in an aggregate amount equal to 150% of Dr. Sabzevari's base salary.
-The Compensation Committee also evaluated the form for this incentive bonus and proposed that 50% of the total be paid in cash and 50% in shares of the company's common stock.
-Accordingly, Dr. Sabzevari received a cash bonus in the amount of \$ 750,002 and 97,276 RSUs granted on March 25, 2021 and will become 100% vested on May 12, 2021.
+Following the end of the 2021 performance year, the Compensation Committee reviewed the performance of the Company and Dr. Sabzevari, including a detailed accounting of the Company's achievements in the areas of research and development, business development, and corporate operations.
+They discussed these accomplishments with Dr. Sabzevari and, subsequently, with members of the Board and the Compensation Committee's independent compensation consultant.
+Based on the significant accomplishments of the Company under Dr. Sabzevari's leadership, the Compensation Committee recommended to the Board the approval of a performance bonus in an aggregate amount equal to 150% of Dr. Sabzevari's base salary.
+The Compensation Committee also approved Dr. Sabzevari's incentive bonus to be paid 50% in cash and 50% in shares of the Company's common stock.
+Accordingly, Dr. Sabzevari received a cash bonus in the amount of \$750,000 and 340,909 RSUs granted on March 18, 2022 that will become 100% vested subject to continued employment through May 12, 2022.

-In 2020, the Compensation Committee determined not to utilize our formal Annual Incentive Plan for the other executive officers.
-Rather, in light of the realignment of the company and the new incentive compensation arrangement for the CEO, the Compensation Committee elected to utilize similar specific performance objectives in considering the incentive compensation for the other named executive officers other than Dr. Sabzevari and Mr. Kirk.
-In addition to considering the company's achievements, they also took under advisement the recommendations of Dr. Sabzevari and the guidance of the compensation consultant.
-Based on these considerations, the Compensation Committee recommended the following performance bonuses for the named executive officers other than Dr. Sabzevari and Mr. Kirk, each of which was paid 50% in cash.
-The remaining 50% was paid to Messrs.
-Perez and Lehr in RSUs based on the grant date fair market value of the Company's shares, with the value of any partial shares paid in cash as reflected in the table below.
+The Compensation Committee utilized a similar approach in considering the annual bonuses for the other named executive officers.
+In addition to considering the Company's achievements, they also took under advisement the recommendations of Dr. Sabzevari and the guidance of the compensation consultants.
+Based on these considerations, the Compensation Committee recommended the following performance bonuses for each of Messrs.
+Thomasian, Perez and Lehr, each of which was paid in the form of both cash and RSUs, with 50% paid in cash and 50% granted in RSUs based on the grant date fair market value of the Company's shares, with the value of any partial shares paid in cash as reflected in the table below.
 The RSU grants to Messrs.
-Perez and Lehr were made on March 25, 2021 and will become 100% vested subject to continued employment though May 14, 2021 and May 18, 2021, respectively.
+Thomasian, Perez and Lehr were made on March 18, 2022 and will become 100% vested subject to continued employment though May 16, 2022.

-Annual Bonus (% of Base Salary) Fotal Value of Annual Bonus Name (\$) Cash Payment (\$) Shares Granted (#) Jeffrey Perez 70% 350,000 175,006 22,697 Donald P. Lehr 70% 402,500 201,254 26,102
+Annual Target Bonus (% of Total Value of Target Total Value of Actual Actual Cash Payment Name Base Salary) Bonus (\$) Bonus (\$) (\$) RSUs Granted (#) Harry Thomasian Jr. 40% \$35,681 (1) \$35,681 \$17,842 8,109 Jeffrey Perez 40% 200,000 140,000 70,000 22,697 Donald P. Lehr 40% 230,000 161,000 80,502 26,102